Pakvothe/DBAccess-challenge/README.md

 </br>

 ## Run the App with Docker

+In the master branch you have to do the following steps:

 > In the case of having a node version on the pc that is lower than 17, remove the following from "client" from the docker-compose.yml file at the root of the project: